lan-ensad/reve_de_l-automate/README.md

 The main axe is en square steel 50*50mm 2m long.

-The structure is made with regular alumuminium Type I 40*40mm
+The structure is made with regular alumuminium Type I slots 40*40mm

 Blender file is available in `3D` folder

 All print parts are available in `3D/prints`.

 Thx to [droftarts](https://www.thingiverse.com/droftarts/designs) for his parametric pulley generator with OpenScad.

+### Electronic